githiwi/Zefen-FullStack/ReadMe.md

 this is an option to the user/artist to upload music

-## Signin/signup
+## Sign-in/Sign-up

-you must sign in/singup to listen or explore the categories and music.
+you must sign in/sing up to listen or explore the categories and music.

 In summary, ZEFEN is an application that offers an immersive and user-friendly experience for those who want to explore Ethiopian music and culture.